Western Midstream Partners, LP research snapshot

 investment Certainty

 Medium.
-The reported asset base and cash-flow data are substantial, but investor outcomes remain sensitive to customer concentration, leverage, capital allocation, the Brazos acquisition, energy activity, and MLP tax treatment.
+The reported asset base and cash-flow data are substantial, but investor outcomes remain sensitive to customer concentration, leverage, capital allocation, Brazos integration, possible unit issuance, energy activity, and MLP tax treatment.

 Quick verdict table